 lists: list comprehensions

-List Comprehensions are a way to make a list from an iterable.
-It is a simple way to go over every item in the list and perform an operation usually in one line
+List Comprehensions are a simple to make a list from an iterable, by going over every item and performing operations with one line

 red: make it fail